 Minnesota Tax Court Form 7 (Regular Division or Small Claims Division) along with instructions can be obtained from:

-Filing fee for Regular Division = $322.00 Make checks payable to "District Court Administrator".
+The Regular Division filing fee is $324.
+Make checks payable to "District Court Administrator".

 ||Small Claims Division - The Small Claims Division is a low cost way to appeal property tax issues.
 To file a Small Claims Division petition, you must meet one of these conditions: